charliecalvert/CloudNotes/Assignments/MongooseBasics.md

 	npm install mongoose --save

+You may see messages about mongoose, C++ and bson.
+If you are concerned about them, see the Elvenware notes on [this subject][gypbson].

 - Create a folder called models at the root of your project
 - Put this source in a file called **models/scientists.js**.